Transport guide - Australia - Oceania

 • Let the hotel district decide the final mode

-A good first day starts with the simplest airport logic, and for Brisbane that means understanding this before you land: The Airtrain is usually the cleanest first move for central stays because it is simple and avoids taxi cost unless your hotel sits awkwardly outside the main rail logic.
+A good first day starts with the simplest airport choice.
+In Brisbane, know this before you land: The Airtrain is usually the cleanest first move for central stays because it is simple and avoids taxi cost unless your hotel sits awkwardly away from the main rail line.

 Many travelers lose the first evening because they optimize the headline train or fare and ignore the awkward last segment with luggage.